2. Register your project

 • Predicted carbon sequestration over project lifetime (claimable by project, buffer and total).

-4. If you are creating a 'group', create a dummy 'New Subproject' called '<Group Name> Documents' in which to place your group documents.
-You simply need to enter zeros or 'not applicable' for the other fields.
+4. If you are creating a group, create a dummy 'new subproject' called '<Group Name> Documents' where you can place your group documents.
+Enter zeros or 'not applicable' for the other fields.

-6. Once you have input this information, click on the button at the bottom of the project screen to submit your project as 'Under Development'.
-Your project details, carbon calculation and map will be available on the Public View of the UK Land Carbon Registry
+6. Click on the button at the bottom of the project screen to submit your project as 'under development'.

 What happens next?

-You will receive confirmation from S&P Global that your project has been approved and is now shown as 'under development' in the registry.
+We may clarify some details with you.
+Once approved, S&P Global will confirm your project is now shown as 'under development' in the public view of the registry.

 wccfooter6